pitt-crc/lmod_tracking/docs/usage.md

 ## Database Migration

 The `migrate` command will automatically apply the database schema required by the application.
-This command should be run any time the utility is installed or updated/downgraded between versions The application will automatically identify and apply the appropriate schema version.
+This command should be run any time the utility is installed or updated/downgraded between versions.
+The application will automatically identify and apply the appropriate schema version.

 ```bash